-The Chaplains and the Spiritual Care staff at Michigan Medicine are dedicated to serving the needs of our patients, their families and caregivers, and our staff.
+The Department of Spiritual Care at Michigan Medicine is dedicated to serving the needs of our patients, their families and caregivers, and our staff.

 These unprecedented times require us to be flexible and creative in delivering care.
 As a result we have brought together a collection of multi-faith resources that we hope will be helpful to you.